-In connection with this offering, we effected, on September 29, 2017, a 1-for-9.17 reverse stock split of our outstanding common stock.
+In connection with our IPO, we effected a 1-for-9.17 reverse stock split of our outstanding common stock on September 29, 2017.
+All share and per share amounts in the financial statements have been retrospectively adjusted for all periods presented to give effect of the reverse stock split.